vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 (CII I) Inscriptions of Aśoka by E. Hultzsch.
 Corpus Inscriptionum Indicarum Vol. I. ASI, Oxford 1925.
 Reprinted, New Delhi 1991.

-(CII II A) Kharosht.hī Inscriptions with the exception of those of Aśoka edited by Sten Konow.
+(CII II A) Kharoshṭhī Inscriptions with the exception of those of Aśoka edited by Sten Konow.
 Reprint, Delhi 1991.
 Corpus Inscriptionum Indicarum Vol. II, Part I.

-( CII II B) Barhut Inscriptions edit. by H. L¨uders.
-Revised by E. Waldschmidt and M.A.
+( CII II B) Barhut Inscriptions ediṭby ḤL¨uders.
+Revised by E. Waldschmidt and ṀA.
 Mehendale.
 Reprint, Delhi 1998.
 Corpus Inscriptionum Indicarum Vol. II,

 Part II.

 (CII III (1888)) Inscriptions of the Early Gupta Kings and their Successors.
-Edit. by J.F.
+Ediṭby J.F.
 Fleet, Calcutta 1888.